Jun-Lizst/leo1234jv4/content/researchs/brain_vas_system.md

 ---
 ## I. To understand the molecular basis of physiological process of brain endothelial cells
 ![talkxssqwe](/img/576078_548648.png)
 Our goal is to understand the principles underlying the formation of the brain vasculature system.
-Brain endothelial cells (ECs) are one of the major components of brain vasculature system and involved in many kinds of genetic diseases and neuroninflammation related diseases, like **bAVM, CCM, HHT, IA (Intracranial aneurysm)，multiple sclerosis (MS)** and **stroke**.
+Brain endothelial cells (ECs) are one of the major components of brain vasculature system and involved in many kinds of genetic diseases and neuroninflammation related diseases, like **bAVM, CCM, HHT, IA (Intracranial aneurysm), multiple sclerosis (MS)** and **stroke**.
 We are developing and applying cutting edge technologies to interrogate the signal transduction pathways that involved in disease progression.

->**Q1.** How is BBB Permeability dynamically regulated ?\
+>**Q1.** How is BBB Permeability dynamically regulated in health or disease state ?\
  **Q2.** What are the molecular machineries that mediate transcytosis and how do they work cooperatively ?
 ---